AliceO2Group/QualityControl/doc/PostProcessing.md

 The post-processing tasks can be run by using the `o2-qc-run-postprocessing` application.
 At the moment it does not use DPL nor OCC library, which means, that it cannot be integrated with AliECS yet, i.e. cannot be run from GUI within an FLP Suite.

 To run the basic example, use the command below.
 The `--config` parameter should point to the configuration file.
-The `--rate` parameter specifies how often the specified triggers should be checked.
+The `--period` parameter specifies how often the specified triggers should be checked.

 ```
-o2-qc-run-postprocessing --config json://${QUALITYCONTROL_ROOT}/etc/postprocessing.json --name ExamplePostprocessing --rate 10
+o2-qc-run-postprocessing --config json://${QUALITYCONTROL_ROOT}/etc/postprocessing.json --name ExamplePostprocessing --period 10
 ```

 As it is configured to invoke each method only `"once"`, you will see it initializing, entering the update method, then finalizing the task and exiting.